 “When people learn they can watch Usain Bolt or Michael Phelps in real time on their smartphones and tablets, as long as they enter a code, you have the opportunity to change how people think about television,” Martin said in an interview.

-When the Olympics officially open July 27, the games will become the most widely available authenticated online programming ever offered, exceeding the TV Everywhere services by Time Warner Inc. (TWX)’s HBO, Walt Disney Co.
-(DIS)’s ESPN and CBS Corp.
-(CBS)’s Showtime, according to Martin’s estimates.
+When the Olympics officially open July 27, the games will become the most widely available authenticated online programming ever offered, exceeding the TV Everywhere services by Time Warner Inc. (TWX:US)’s HBO, Walt Disney Co.
+(DIS:US)’s ESPN and CBS Corp.
+(CBS:US)’s Showtime, according to Martin’s estimates.

 NBC will lose $100 million to $200 million on the London Olympics, according to David Joyce, an analyst at Miller Tabak & Co. in New York.
 The media company says it paid $1.18 billion for the rights.

 The London Olympics telecast, carried on the NBC broadcast network, as well as on the NBC Sports Network, Bravo, CNBC, MSNBC and Telemundo, will collect at least $950 million in revenue, Seth Winter, a senior vice president for NBC Sports, said at a June 27 media briefing.
 That’s about $100 million more than the Beijing Games four years ago.

 Comcast, based in Philadelphia, fell 0.3 percent to $31.72 yesterday in New York.
 The shares have climbed 32 percent this year.

 To make it easier for viewers to locate a username and password, and log on for the first time, NBC created a video with “The Voice” host Carson Daly to explain the process.
 The company is encouraging viewers to authenticate early to avoid a logjam that could potentially hobble the system.
 It’s also providing a temporary log-in that provides four hours of access to anyone.